zahzag/MM1-Software/README.md

 ### test connection from client: ping 10.0.0.2/24

 # CPU utilization
-Cpu utilization indicates the amount of load handled by individual core to handl the process , on our situation , is the load reached by cpu core to handle jobs mpstat
+Cpu utilization indicates the amount of load handled by individual core to handl the process , on our situation , is the load reached by CPU core to handle jobs mpstat
-To monitor the utilization of cpu 3 while server running ( handling jobs ) , we use the “mpstat” tool , we we focus one “%usr” parameter
+To monitor the utilization of CPU 3 while server running ( handling jobs ) , we use the “mpstat” tool , we we focus one “%usr” parameter
-Monitor the cpu core 3 utilization each 1 second and collect results on cpu3 file
+Monitor the CPU core 3 utilization each 1 second and collect results on CPU3 file

 ## Fedora:
 ### •	Install mpstat :